Cloudflare Docs

 If you are familiar with DNS terminology, think of a pool as a “record set,” except Cloudflare only returns addresses that are considered healthy.
 You can attach health monitors to individual pools for customized monitoring.

-You can create a pool within the load balancer workflow or in the Origin Pools section of the dashboard:
+You can create a pool within the load balancer workflow or in the Pools section of the dashboard:

 1. Go to Traffic > Load Balancing.